DongChen06/In-vehicle-Driving-Quality-Monitoring/README.md

 -------

 This project aims at building a on-device APP used to asist human drivers.
-This APP combines three basic functions: object detection(vehicle, traffic light, traffic sign, pedestrain, lane deviation estimation and distance estimation.
+This APP combines three basic functions: object detection(vehicle, traffic light, traffic sign, pedestrain), lane deviation warning and distance estimation.

 #### Motivation:
 To be added...